waleedhad/AudioMuse-AI-cuda_12.2/README.md

 7.  **Response to Frontend (`chat.html`):**
     *   The results (list of songs: `item_id`, `title`, `author`) or any errors are sent back to `chat.html`.
     *   The frontend displays the AI's textual response (including the generated SQL and any processing messages) and the list of songs.
     *   If songs are returned, a form appears allowing the user to name the playlist.
-Submitting this form calls another endpoint (`/api/createJellyfinPlaylist`) in `app_chat.py` which uses the Jellyfin API to create the playlist with the chosen name (appended with `_instant`) and the retrieved song IDs.
+Submitting this form calls another endpoint (`/api/createJellyfinPlaylist`) in `app_chat.py` which uses the Jellyfin or Navidrome API to create the playlist with the chosen name (appended with `_instant`) and the retrieved song IDs.

 ## Playlist from Similar song - Deep dive